Cyrus-007-BD/WSSDH/README.md

-# Web Subdomain Search and Discovery Helper
+# Web Subdomain Admin Search and Discovery Helper

 Web Attack is a powerful tool designed for web penetration testing and security analysis.
-It allows users to conduct subdomain discovery to help improve the security posture of websites and web applications.
+It allows users to conduct subdomain and Admin page discovery to help improve the security posture of websites and web applications.

 ## Features

 - Subdomain Discovery: Discover subdomains of a given domain to map out potential attack vectors.
+- Admin Path Discovery: Scans for common admin paths and reports any accessible ones.
 - Clean Terminal Output: Clear the terminal screen automatically on startup for better readability.
 - Cross-platform: Works on Windows, Linux, and macOS.